 Well, it turns out that paying attention—even when nothing seems to be going on—can make a big difference.
 A 2016 study, published in Current Biology, found that infants will look at a given object for longer if the parents are looking at the object too, which can influence the development of their attention spans down the line.
 And a 2002 study published in the journal PNAS found that, even from birth, babies prefer mutual eye contact, which the authors suggest is “arguably the major foundation for the later development of social skills.”

-Moments with my daughter are important, but not urgent, so it’s tempting to let them slip away in the name of productivity.
 I still find it very hard to be fully present with my daughter as much as I would like.
 With a supercomputer in my pocket, there’s always something “productive” I could or should be doing.
 The work of Google’s former “Jolly Good Fellow” Chade Meng-Tang has really helped me here—his notion that if you pay attention, there’s joy everywhere around you.
 He refers to this abundance as “thin slices of joy.”

 That simple reframing has helped me realize that a given morning with my daughter offers any number of thin slices of joy: a dimple when she smiles, her delight when she figures out that the oven light switch (because it’s at her eye level) produces endless entertainment, a guttural laugh that comes out of nowhere.
 Those moments are actually important, but not urgent, so it’s tempting to let them slip away in the name of productivity.